DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 * A2AContainerCreationInput `object`: A2A cloud creation input.
   * instanceType `string`: The class type.

+### A2AContainerMappingInput
+* A2AContainerMappingInput `object`: A2A container mapping input.
+  * agentAutoUpdateStatus `string` (values: Disabled, Enabled): A value indicating whether the auto update is enabled.
+  * automationAccountArmId `string`: The automation account arm id.
+  * instanceType `string`: The class type.

 ### A2AEnableProtectionInput
 * A2AEnableProtectionInput `object`: A2A enable protection input.
   * fabricObjectId `string`: The fabric specific object Id of the virtual machine.
+  * multiVmGroupName `string`: The multi vm group name.
   * recoveryAvailabilitySetId `string`: The recovery availability set Id.
+  * recoveryBootDiagStorageAccountId `string`: The boot diagnostic storage account.
   * recoveryCloudServiceId `string`: The recovery cloud service Id.
 Valid for V1 scenarios.
   * recoveryContainerId `string`: The recovery container Id.
   * recoveryResourceGroupId `string`: The recovery resource group Id.
 Valid for V2 scenarios.